 Paddlers Guide to New England River Habitats

 The perfect companion as you meander down any New England river.
-The Paddlers Guide highlights plans and animals that are commonly found while navigating through these waterways.
+The Paddlers Guide highlights plants and animals that are commonly found while navigating through these waterways.

 A Guide to Northeastern Butterflies and Butterfly Gardening